 The ALJ usually issues a decision within 30-60 days after the final hearing.
 If you are dissatisfied with the ALJ’s decision, you can take your case to the Court of Appeals, as long as there is a contested legal issue.
 A ruling from that court could take a year or longer.

-Talk to an Arizona Workers’ Comp Appeals Attorney Now
+Talk to a Workers’ Comp Appeals Attorney in Arizona Now